Abyl09/Abyl09/README.md

 🛠️ Currently learning Python, SQL & data visualization to make numbers meaningful

 ### 🔍 About Me
 I work in healthcare research, exploring the world of data analytics to drive smarter decisions.
-With a background in clinical research and coding experience from my master’s, I love digging into data and turning it into something real — whether it’s uncovering trends in global health or optimizing trial workflows.
+With a background in clinical research and coding experience from my master’s, I love digging into data and turning it into something real.

 Right now, I’m building small but mighty data projects to grow my skills.
 Open to collaborations, feedback, and new opportunities!